web-infra-dev/modern.js/website/builder/src/en/guide/plugin/introduction.md

 Builder uses lifetime planning work internally, and plugins can also register hooks to take part in any stage of the workflow and implement their own features.

-The full list of builder lifetime hooks can be found in the [API References](/zh/api/plugin-hooks).
+The full list of Builder's lifetime hooks can be found in the [API References](/zh/api/plugin-hooks).

-The builder does not take over the hooks of the underlying bundlers, whose documents can be found here: [webpack hooks](https://webpack.js.org/api/compiler-hooks/)
+The Builder does not take over the hooks of the underlying bundlers, whose documents can be found here: [webpack hooks](https://webpack.js.org/api/compiler-hooks/)

 ## Use Builder Config

 Custom plugins can usually get config from function parameters, just define and use it at your pleasure.

-But sometimes you may need to read and change the public config of the builder.
-To begin with, you should understand how the builder generates and uses its config:
+But sometimes you may need to read and change the public config of the Builder.
+To begin with, you should understand how the Builder generates and uses its config:

 - Read, parse config and merge with default values.
 - Plugins modify the config by `api.modifyBuilderConfig(...)`.